 HJ: When you study subjects for the very first time, try to give maximum efforts in understanding the concepts and learning things rather than practicing numerical on it.

-Also try to make time-table for the short duration (say a week), because it will be easy to implement and can be easily revised.
+Also try to make a time-table for the short duration (say a week), because it will be easy to implement and can be easily revised.
 Moreover fixing hours daily for studies will be helpful and prioritize your to-do list to remind the importance of the GATE.

 Important Topics for GATE CSE:

 HJ: Outputs of C programs, Regular languages, LL and LR parsers, Complexity, SQL queries, Process Scheduling, Cache, Pipelining.
-Every topic is a must read to score well in GATE.
+Every topic is a must-read to score well in GATE.

 HR: If there were three essential tips to crack the GATE (CS) exam, what’s your take on?